 British Columbia’s First Wireless Connected Community

-Sechelt Innovations Ltd. put the District of Sechelt on the map by turning it into British Columbia’s first wireless community.
-The District is B.C.’s first community to offer a completely connected network of free public wireless Internet in its downtown area.
-This sets Sechelt apart from other municipalities in the province, and positions the Sunshine Coast municipality as a modern and viable option for businesses and families considering a move from Greater Vancouver.
+Sechelt Innovations Ltd. put the District of Sechelt on the map by turning it into British Columbia’s first wireless community, offering a connected network of free public wireless internet in its downtown area.
+This set Sechelt apart from other municipalities in the province at the time, and positioned the Sunshine Coast municipality as a modern and viable option for businesses and families considering a move from Greater Vancouver.

-The $63,000 project to bring a ‘mesh network’ of free wireless Internet to Sechelt, coordinated by Sechelt Innovations, includes:
+The $63,000 project to bring a ‘mesh network’ of free wireless Internet to Sechelt, coordinated by Sechelt Innovations, included:

-– 9 additional points on light standards on Cowrie Street
+– 11 access points on light standards on Cowrie Street

-– 4 businesses that have internal access points
+– 4 businesses that had internal access points

 In addition, 22 businesses on busy Cowrie Street agreed to donate 10 per cent of broadband capability to the network.

-Sechelt Innovations organized this initiative earlier this year when Telus Corp. extended its fibre optic network to the Sunshine Coast as part of a $1 billion project to spread the network across the province, particularly into rural and semi-rural areas.
+Sechelt Innovations organized this initiative when Telus extended its fibre optic network to the Sunshine Coast as part of a $1 billion project to spread the network across the province, particularly into rural and semi-rural areas.

-The improvements in telecommunications infrastructure also mean long distance charges do not apply between the Sunshine Coast and the Lower Mainland, which helps business owners in Sechelt keep costs down and grow their business to provincial, national and international markets.
+The improvements in telecommunications infrastructure also meant long distance charges no longer apply between the Sunshine Coast and the Lower Mainland, which helps business owners in Sechelt keep costs down and grow their business to provincial, national and international markets.